zenaro147/NeoGB-Printer/README.md

 ```

 ## Push Button to Manual Merge Files/Reset printer
-You need to add a [little Push Button like this](https://pt.aliexpress.com/item/1005002824489337.html) to manually merge the files.
+You need to add a [little Push Button like this](https://pt.aliexpress.com/item/1005002824489337.html) to convert all RAW data to BMP.
 To use it, just set the `#define BTN_PUSH` in `config.h` to any pin you want.

 The function is simple:
-* Single press: Force to merge files when a long print is detected
+* Single press: Force to refresh the image ID (only two games require this action: `E.T.: Digital Companion` and `Mary-Kate and Ashley Pocket Planner`)
-* Long Press: Convert all dumps to BMP
+* Long Press: Convert all RAW data to BMP

 ```
 PushButton Schematic